Laboratory | August 2 - 15, 2019

 MANCC Forward Dialogues 2

-With generous support from the National Endowment for the Arts, MANCC is thrilled to host the second iteration of its early career artist laboratory, MANCC Forward Dialogues (MFD).
+With generous support from the National Endowment for the Arts, MANCC was thrilled to host the second iteration of its early career artist laboratory, MANCC Forward Dialogues (MFD).
 Piloted in 2017, this program is designed to support and catalyze the ideas of emergent movement-based artists by providing access to a stimulating environment that encourages experimentation, exploration, and life-long learning.

 Participant Resource Packet PDF